-(Note: If parentheses occur at the end of a sentence, the period should appear after the second parenthesis.)
+Note: If parentheses occur at the end of a sentence, the period should appear after the second parenthesis.

 The president vetoed the bill.
-(However, Congress can overturn the veto.)
+(However, the veto can be overturned by Congress.)

-(Note: An entire sentence is sometimes-though rarely-enclosed in parentheses.
-In this case, the ending punctuation mark should go inside the second parenthesis.)
+Note: An entire sentence is sometimes-though rarely enclosed in parentheses.
+In this case, the ending punctuation mark should go inside the second parenthesis.

-• To enclose numerals or letters that indicate sequence
+• To enclose numerals or letters that indicate sequence.